rfg-modding/SwApiNet/README.md

 ## Usage

+All this is automated, run `bash publish.sh`.
+If RFG is not in default folder, edit this script accordingly.

 * rename original `sw_api.dll` to `sw_api_original.dll`
 * copy build results to RFG folder
   * `sw_api.dll` - proxy dll